 IN THE FREEZER: If you wanted to make this ahead of time, the garlic bread could be frozen after the third step before baking.
 Wrap it in foil and freeze for up to 6 months.
 Let thaw completely before following the rest of the steps above.

 REHEATING: Garlic bread can be reheated in the oven.
 Wrap in foil and warm in a 350°F oven for 10 to 15 minutes until warmed through.
 Garlic bread will not reheat well in the microwave.

-- 2 to 3 tbsp garlic freshly minced
+- 2 to 3 tablespoons garlic, freshly minced

-- 1 tsp dried parsley or 1 tablespoon fresh parsley, minced (plus more for garnish)
+- 1 teaspoon dried parsley, or 1 tablespoon fresh parsley, minced (plus more for garnish)

 - Preheat the oven to 425°F.

 - Slice loaf of French bread in half lengthwise.

 - Stir together the softened butter, sea salt, minced garlic, and parsley.

 - Use a spatula to spread half of the butter mixture onto the bread loaf.
 Place the two halves of the bread together.
 Wrap tightly with aluminum foil and place in the oven to bake for 30 minutes.